kristinkspanos/data_analysis_movie_studio/findings_blog_post.md

 More than one plot keyword may be associated with a movie.
 For this analysis, a movie’s outcomes are included in the aggregate outcome for each plot keyword associated with that movie.
 For example - a movie whose plot keywords are "doctor" and "scientist" will be included in the analyses for both keywords.

 The list of movies is filtered to only show keywords (‘plot_keywords’) associated with at least 30 movies.
+There are 6612 keywords todtal, but only 51 are associated with at least 30 movies.

-There are only 6 keywords with average normalized profit greater than 2, and none with average normalized ROI greater than 1.5.
-This indicates that there is likely large variation in the outcomes for any given keyword.
-Because the normalized profit and ROI analysis did not produce many keywords of interest, we will instead look at the highest grossing and most profitable keywords.
+There are 4 keywords with average normalized profit greater than the profit baseline, and 19 with average normalized ROI greater than the ROI baseline.
-Highest grossing and most profitable keywords:
-*	Movies with the plot keywords 'sequel', 'battle', 'spy', 'alien', and 'island' are the highest grossing, on average.
+*	Movies with the plot keywords 'wedding', 'island', 'female nudity', and 'hospital' are the most profitable, on average.
-*	Movies with the plot keywords 'wedding', 'island', 'high school', 'female nudity', and 'hospital' are the most profitable, on average.
+*	Movies with the plot keywords 'high school', 'school', 'secret', 'serial killer', and 'friendship' have the highest average ROI.
-*	Movies with the plot keywords 'small town', 'writer', 'escape', 'scientist', 'boy', 'future', and 'box office flop' are not profitable, on average.
+*	Movies with the plot keywords 'small town', 'writer', 'escape', 'scientist', 'boy', 'rescue','future', and 'box office flop' are not profitable, on average.
+*	Movies with the plot keywords 'scientist', 'box office flop' have negative ROI, on average.

+There are some keywords with a negative average profit, but positive average ROI.
+This indicates that there is likely great variation in the outcomes for each movie associated with a given plot keyword.
+Additional analysis may provide insights into what features lead to success for a given keyword.
+For example - 25 out of the 32 movies that are tagged with the keyword "future" lost money, and therefore have a negative ROI.
+However, the Shane Carruth film 'Primer' gained a cult following, and has an ROI of almost 60 - which skews the average ROI value upward.

 **Recommendation**
-The plot keywords with the highest average gross and profit are likely to be associated with financially successful films.
-Future films should consider these plot themes.
+The plot keywords with the highest average roi and profit are likely to be associated with financially successful films.
+However, there is likely to be significant variation within each keyword, so the top-line results should be taken with a grain of salt.
+Additional analysis is needed to acquire a fuller understanding of which keywords are likely to produce consistent results.

 ## Conclusion
 The analysis identified groups of lead actors, supporting actors, and directors whose movies are financially successful, on average.
 I also recommended that the studio focus on two genre groupings - blockbusters (high margin, low volume films), and crowd-pleasers (low margin, high-volume films – and deemphasize less profitable genres.
 Finally, I identified keywords that have high average profit and ROI – as well as keywords with weak results.
 These keywords provide direction for which plot themes the studio should embrace and avoid in the future.